Because there are no scales, a torque tester and a specialized adjusting or thrust ring tool are required to set the torque value.

 Preset styles have lower maintenance costs compared to other types of torque tools due primarily to the fact that there is no scale to maintain and calibrate.

-Requires torque setting bar and torque driver tester to change torque value.
+Requires torque setting tool and torque tester to change torque value.

 Features an external scale that can be easily changed by moving knob or twisting body to set a particular torque value.